learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Postman_Backend_Testing.md

-# Postman Backend Testing
+# Postman API Testing

-In this Postman application overview, we will go over how to install the application and the details of how to tests your API endpoints.
+In this Postman application overview, we will go over how to install the application and the details of how to tests your API endpoints specifically for GET and Post method.

 ## Download and installation
 the following link will take you to the postman website where you can